camptocamp/tilecloud/README.md

 * Convert sixty million PNG tiles stored in S3 to JPEG format with different quality settings at different zoom levels.

-* Transform image formats and perform arbitrary image transformations on the fly, including PNG optimization
+* Transform image formats and perform arbitrary image transformations on the fly, including PNG optimization.

-* Generate semi-transparent tiles with embedded tile coordinates for debugging
+* Generate semi-transparent tiles with embedded tile coordinates for debugging.

-* Pack multiple tile layers into a single tile on the server
+* Pack multiple tile layers into a single tile on the server.

-* Efficiently calculate bounding boxes and detect missing tiles in existing tile datasets
+* Efficiently calculate bounding boxes and detect missing tiles in existing tile datasets.

-* Simulate fast and slow tile servers
+* Simulate fast and slow tile servers.

-* Efficiently delete millions of tiles in S3
+* Efficiently delete millions of tiles in S3.

-* Read JSON tiles from a tarball, compress them, and upload them
+* Read JSON tiles from a tarball, compress them, and upload them.